-This is true of the audio production sector as well and AudioUK is doing what it can to encourage greater diversity, firstly because it is the right thing to do and secondly because we recognise the creative benefit that diversity brings.
+This is true of the audio production sector as well and AudioUK is doing what it can to encourage greater diversity and inclusion, firstly because it is the right thing to do and secondly because we recognise the creative benefit that diversity brings.

 You can read our full DIversity Mission Statement here.

 This section of our website is designed to enable production companies and others to understand and act on enabling people from all backgrounds to play a full part in audio poroduction going forward.

 We will be expanding and growing the resources available here in the coming months.